eh3rrera/ocpj8-notes/README.md

 # ocpj8-notes
-Notes to study for the OCPJ 8 exam (1Z1-809)
+Notes to study for the OCPJ 8 exam (1Z1-809).

+Are you preparing for this exam?
+I have a full book about it, you can read it online for free [here](http://ocpj8.javastudyguide.com/).

 ## License
 The content is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](http://creativecommons.org/licenses/by-nc/4.0/) license.